epi-sam/vmTools/README.md

 ## Style Guide

-Please note that the vmTools project is contains a Style Guide (.github/style_guide.md).
+Please note that the vmTools project is contains a [Contribution Style Guide](https://github.com/epi-sam/vmTools/blob/main/CONTRIBUTING.md).
 By contributing to this project, you agree to read and adhere to these styles.

 <!-- badges: start -->
 [![R-CMD-check](https://github.com/epi-sam/vmTools/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/epi-sam/vmTools/actions/workflows/R-CMD-check.yaml)